adavarski/chaos-assesment/README.md

 /greet returns a personalized greeting or a default message if the name parameter is missing.
 /health checks the server status, returning {"status": "ok"} for monitoring.

-2. Dockerize the Application
+2. Dockerize the Application (File: Dockerfile)
-File: Dockerfile

-Uses python:3.9-slim for a smaller image.
+Note: Uses python:3.9-slim for a smaller image.
 Installs Flask and sets up the /app directory.
 Exposes port 8080 and runs app.py.

 3. Build and Run the Docker Container